EXCLUSIVE-Offshore access curbed for website of Chinese province facing Taiwan -sources

-HONG KONG, May 25 (Reuters) - Some offshore users of an official Chinese website providing economic and demographic data on the southeastern province of Fujian across from Taiwan say their access has been restricted, as Beijing sharpens its focus on information security.
+HONG KONG, May 25 (Reuters) - Some offshore users of an official Chinese website providing economic and demographic data on Fujian province across from Taiwan say their access has been restricted, and Beijing said "emergency measures" had been taken to deal with a cyberattack.

-The reason for the step was not immediately clear, but it comes after similar blocking of access for offshore users of some Chinese financial and academic databases and Beijing targeted consultancy firms over national security concerns.

 More than half-a-dozen users with knowledge of the matter said some users outside the mainland have found themselves unable to access the website within the purview of Fujian's statistics bureau.